lencx/ChatGPT/README.md

 ### Is it safe?

-It's safe, just a wrapper around openai, no other data transfer exists (you can check the source code).
+It's safe, just a wrapper for [OpenAI ChatGPT](https://chat.openai.com) website, no other data transfer exists (you can check the source code).

 ### How do i build it?